paultopia/recipes/baked_mac.md

 - 2 eggs
 - 3 tablespoons flour
 - 4 tablespoons (1/2 stick) butter
-- 1 cup skim milk
+- 1.5 cups skim milk
 - CHEESES
   - 2 cups grated/shredded (are these different?) "mild cheddar" of which 1/2 cup will be reserve for top
   - 1 cup aged cheddar, all for reserve